ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ## Serving Custom Models with a Standalone Container

-In this tutorial, I am going to explain how to serve a custom fine tunned Watson NLP model by building a container image that contains both the Watson NLP Runtime together with the custom models.
-This container image can be deployed anywhere (Docker, Kubernetes, OpenShift) to serve the models.
+In a previous tutorial, we saw how to build a standalone container image for serving stock Watson NLP models.
+In this tutorial, we turn our attention to serving custom models using a standalone container image.

-In addition, A Python client is developed for accessing the gRPC endpoint that is exposed by the Watson NLP Runtime to perform scoring on the running model.
+You will learn how to take a model that you have trained in Watson Studio, and build a standalone Docker container image to serve the model.
+As with the image built using stock Watson NLP models, this container image can be deployed in many environments.
+When the container runs, it exposes an endpoint that clients can use to run inference queries against the served models.
+In this tutorial, you will deploy the container image on your laptop with Docker.

 ## Resources:
 GitHub Repo: https://github.com/ibm-build-labs/Watson-NLP/tree/main/Watson-NLP-Container